azfarsyal/google-map-test/README.md

 # How to test?

+APP is deployed at [https://google-map-test-lake.vercel.app](https://google-map-test-lake.vercel.app):

-- The URL where the map and data will be displayed will be provided via email.
+- The URL, where the map and data will be displayed, will be provided via email.
 This URL will allow you to view the data fetched from Sanity and displayed on the map.

 - Alternatively, you can search within Pakistan on the map, as the data currently resides within Pakistan's coordinates.